Qassim-EE-Group/Novel-Robust-AutomatedAttendanceSystem/README.md

 ## Requirements

-First of all, you need a camera to connect it with the code, so that the code can take the input image from it.
+1. You need a camera to connect it with the code, so that the code can take the input image from it.

-Secondly, you have to install the following libraries:
+2. You have to install the following libraries using pip:

   - Python v3.9

   - io (from BytesIO)

   - Flask

   - flask_socketio

   - mysql.connector.python

   - werkzeug.security

   - werkzeug.utils

   - opencv-python

   - numpy

   - insightface (Microsoft C++ Build Tools is needed)

   - torch

   - ultralytics

   - pandas

-- ESRGAN model

   - onnxruntime

+3. You have to Download the following models:

+  a) Download yolov8x.pt from the official Ultralytics website using the link https://docs.ultralytics.com/models/yolov8/.
+After that, place the model in the following directory in the folder (\YOLOv8\yolov8x.pt).

+  b) Download ESRGAN model from its official GitHub repository https://github.com/xinntao/ESRGAN/tree/master.

 ## Codes explanation